Ticketpark/api-docs/docs/cookbook/read-available-tickets-of-show.md

 nav_order: 40
 title: Get ticket count of show
 ---
-# How to read the ticket count of a show

 Sometimes you want to get the number of available tickets for a show, for example to display a *sold out* badge on your website if necessary.